 Michelle R. Migdon is a principal in the firm’s insurance recovery group.
 Michelle has significant experience representing policyholder clients in all aspects of insurance recovery and counseling and all varieties of insurance coverage litigation.
 Michelle also handles other complex commercial litigation matters in both federal and state courts.

 Michelle has substantial experience in insurance disputes involving claims-made directors and officers, errors and omissions, and professional liability policies.
 In particular, she has handled lawsuits seeking to obtain substantial insurance recoveries for losses arising out of multibillion-dollar settlements of class action and other litigation involving alleged securities law violations, fraud, and breach of fiduciary duty claims.
 These insurance claims included settlements made by a major financial institution in connection with the Enron and WorldCom securities class actions.
-In this context, Michelle has addressed multiple coverage issues of importance to policyholders, including the effect of settlements with underlying insurers on exhaustion of underlying coverage limits, the scope and application of a fraud exclusion;,compliance with cooperation and consent to settle provisions, allocation of loss among covered and uncovered parties and claims, claims for rescission based on allegedly material misrepresentations, and the sufficiency of a notice of circumstances.
+In this context, Michelle has addressed multiple coverage issues of importance to policyholders, including the effect of settlements with underlying insurers on exhaustion of underlying coverage limits, the scope and application of a fraud exclusion, compliance with cooperation and consent to settle provisions, allocation of loss among covered and uncovered parties and claims, claims for rescission based on allegedly material misrepresentations, and the sufficiency of a notice of circumstances.

 Michelle has also handled insurance claims involving first party property and business interruption insurance, commercial general liability insurance, credit risk insurance, builders risk insurance, and fiduciary liability insurance.
 At a prior firm, Michelle was part of the team of lawyers that represented the lessees of the World Trade Center involving their insurance claim for property and business interruption losses following the September 11, 2001 terrorist attacks, and also represented a major telecommunications company in an arbitration involving the recovery of credit risk insurance payments after the collapse of the telecommunications market.

 - Representation of Teachers Insurance and Annuity Association of America (TIAA), College Retirement Equities Fund (CREF), and other related entities (collectively, TIAA-CREF) in an insurance coverage lawsuit filed in Delaware Superior Court seeking reimbursement from TIAA-CREF’s professional liability insurers of more than $60 million for the defense and settlement of class action lawsuits relating to delays in processing account holders’ transfer requests in certain investment accounts.
 Obtained a landmark decision from President Judge Jan Jurden granting summary judgment to TIAA-CREF on October 20, 2016, finding that a civil settlement of a lawsuit involving claims for disgorgement was an insurable loss under New York law, see 2016 WL 6534271 (Del.
 Super.
 Oct.
 20, 2016), and secured a verdict on December 12, 2016, after a six-day jury trial, finding that one insurer waived its consent to settle defense and that TIAA-CREF was entitled to recover 100 percent of its defense costs as reasonable and necessary.
 The decision was affirmed by the Delaware Supreme Court on July 30, 2018.

 - Representation of Verizon Communications Inc. in an insurance coverage lawsuit filed in Delaware Superior Court seeking reimbursement under executive and organization liability insurance policies for tens of millions of dollars in defense costs that Verizon and a former officer/director incurred in successfully defending against lawsuits arising out of securities-related transactions entered into in connection with Verizon’s divestiture of certain directories businesses.
 In a March 2017 decision, the court granted summary judgment to Verizon, dismissing the insurers’ defense that the underlying lawsuit did not constitute a “Securities Claim” as defined in their policies, see 2017 WL 1149118 (Del.
 Super.
 March 2, 2017).